-The Application seeks approval of the annual July 1st update to the Rate Stabilization Adjustment and the MTA Factor.
-The calculations of the Rate Stabilization Adjustment and the MTA Factor are provided in Schedules 2 and 3, respectively, to the Application.
+The Application seeks approval of the annual July 1st update to the Rate Stabilization Adjustment and the MTA Factor with an effective date of October 1, 2019.

+The calculation of the Rate Stabilization Adjustment and the MTA Factor are provided in Schedules 2 and 3, respectively, to the Application.